Fulton County passes resolution that would explore legal challenges to Georgia voting law - Local News 8

 The reduction in the number of drop boxes would particularly affect Fulton County, the commissioner said.
 According to the new law, Fulton County would go from having 38 drop boxes countywide to just eight.

+Raffensperger pointed to long lines in the county during the primary last June and the state’s early voting period for the November election as reasons for the new voting law.

+“The bottom line is that Fulton County’s elections leadership is responsible for running elections.
+It is Fulton County’s elections leadership that has created long lines for their voters time and time again while other areas of the state have managed to execute successful elections,” he said.
+“Fulton County Democrats need to stop passing the blame to Republicans for failures they have sole control over, and actually do something about it.
+Fulton’s voters need more action, not more press conferences.”

-The proposed resolution also outlines support for the House-passed HR 1, or “The For the Peole Act,” making its way through Congress that would counter effects of Georgia’s voting law.
+The resolution also outlines support for the House-passed HR 1, or “The For the People Act,” making its way through Congress that would counter effects of Georgia’s voting law.

 Two of the Republican members of the board, Commissioners Bob Ellis and Lee Morris, argued the resolution was partisan.

-Note: This story has been updated with a statement from Georgia Secretary of State Brad Raffensperger.